fixthetracking/Bitcoin-Cash-FAQ/Using Bitcoin Cash/How can Bitcoin Cash be used as cash if I have to wait 10 minutes or more for a confirmation.md

-# How Can Bitcoin Cash Be Used as Cash if I Have to Wait 10 Minutes or More for a Confirmation?
+# How can Bitcoin Cash be used as cash if I have to wait 10 minutes or more for a confirmation?

 With Bitcoin Cash you do not have to wait for a confirmation for the vast majority of transactions.